strikerrocker/cf-point-sheets/README.md

 	- Paste the copied part in line 85 of `parse_to_sheets.js` between the double quotes
 # Running
 - Launch program by using the command `node index.js`
 - Chromium web browser should launch and will ask for your curseforge login.
 Enter the login.
-After successful login the program will automatically terminate.
+After successful login follow instructions below.
-- Run the program again.
 - It will provide a link in the console follow the instructions there.
 - When asked if you want to give access press Yes and copy the code it gives and paste it in the terminal.
 - The program will run and if the `Sheet ID doesn't exists in the given spreadsheet` is given in the terminal copy the sheet id for the sheet you want from the table above the message